-The Yale Forest Forum offers weekly lunch talks during the academic year, providing opportunities to hear from leaders in forest management, conservation, or policy in an informal setting.
-The YFF speaker series is the longest continuously-running speaker series at F&ES.
+The Yale Forest Forum (YFF) speaker series is the longest continuously-running speaker series at the Yale School of the Environment.
 Speakers come from a wide range of organizations and perspectives, including government, NGOs and businesses, working at scales from local to international.